tinymce/tinymce-docs/release-notes/new-features.md

 layout: draft
 title: New Features and Enhancements
 title_nav: New Features
-description: These are the new and enhanced features introduced in Tiny 5.0.
+description: These are the new and enhanced features introduced in TinyMCE 5.0.
 keywords: new features enhancements technology preview
 ---